macinj1/nemo-4.2.0_Puhti/README.md

 All components share the same grid.
 The model is forced with CORE-II normal year atmospheric forcing and it uses the NCAR bulk formulae.

-As example, the figure below shows the heat flux at t = 5.84e3; [video](https://youtu.be/d64ZtQvR0Vw).
+As example, the figure below shows the heat flux at t = 5.84e3; time evolution of a global variable [video](https://youtu.be/d64ZtQvR0Vw).

 <img src = "https://github.com/macinj1/nemo-4.2.0_Puhti/blob/main/figs/ORCA2_heatflux.png" width = "800">